flclxo/target-checkout-bot/README.md

 VERY TIRED, NOT SURE WHAT ETA WILL BE MacOS/Windows/ARM support.

-LOOKING FOR ANOTHER DEV TO WORK WITH ME TO KEEP UP WEEKLY.
+LOOKING FOR ANOTHER DEV TO WORK WITH ME TO KEEP UP WEEKLY ON WALMART/OTHER WEBSITES/WORK ON OTHER MODULES.
+Send email, if you sent me an email send it again please thank you flclxo@flclcapital.com

 -Bypass Shape cookie gen target anti-bot (no need to have chrome extension like Stellar/Refract(Prism) and a cookie jar to send requests)
 -Fast Mode (Bypass implemented)